a-madhukar/job-quest-2018/README.md

 # Front End Test

-You are going to make an iOS application that allow users to get some joke from **Chuck Norris**.
+You are going to make an app that allow users to get some joke from **Chuck Norris**.

 > Chuck Norris once ordered a Big Mac at Burger King, and got one.